 Midtown General Dentistry by Dr. Mihalos

-Composite (white) fillings: When teeth are chipped, fractured, or decayed, composite white fillings are used to restore the tooth to function and with a more esthetically pleasing look rather than silver mercury fillings.
+Composite (white) fillings: When teeth are chipped, fractured, or decayed, composite white fillings are used to restore the tooth to function and with a more aesthetically pleasing look rather than silver mercury fillings.

 Root Canal Therapy: When the nerve (pulp) of the tooth is infected by decay or trauma, root canal therapy is needed in order to save the viable tooth and prevent extraction.
 Under local anesthesia the infected nerve (pulp) is removed and the root canals in the tooth are cleaned, sterilized, and filled thus saving the tooth.
 A crown or cap is almost always needed after root canal therapy to restore the tooth to its normal function.